swiftly-solution/documentation/docgen/output/events/gameevents/onflashbangdetonate.md

 ---

 # OnFlashbangDetonate
-This event is triggered when flashbang_detonate is triggered
+This event is triggered when flashbang_detonate is triggered.
 ::: tabs
 @tab Lua
 ```lua